 - have an awareness of the potential of art in therapy.

 Knowledge and Understanding:

-• Demonstrate application of the Tobias Core Theoretical Model in practice.
-(Workshop Assignment)
+- Demonstrate critical awareness of the Tobias Core Theoretical Model in practice.
+(Essay)

 Professional and Practice skills

 - Integrate art and creativity into therapeutic practice within negotiated boundaries.
 (Placement Preparation)